MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsConferencingPolicy.md

 ### -Identity
 Unique identifier for the conferencing policy to be created.
-Conferencing policies can be created at the site or per-user scopes.
+In Skype for Business Server, Conferencing policies can be created at the site or per-user scopes.
+In Skype for Business Online, Conferencing policies can created on a per-user scope only.
 To create a site policy, use syntax similar to this: `-Identity site:Redmond.` To create a per-user policy, use syntax similar to this: `-Identity SalesConferencingPolicy.`